 Free M&A IT Integration Playbooks, Plans, Charters, and Checklists

+The financial success of a merger can heavily depend on the performance of the IT Integration Team.
 Acquirers often expect synergies from cross-selling, shared services consolidation, integration of sales forces, process improvements, and/or legacy system retirements.
 All of these synergies have one thing in common.
 They all require major IT changes.
-The financial success of an integration can heavily depend on the performance of IT.

-This section of the site can help M&A integration information technology teams develop a go-forward strategy to meet the synergy targets and support requirements of their merging companies.
+This section of the site can help M&A integration information technology teams develop a go-forward strategy to meet the synergy targets and support the requirements of merging organizations.

 IT Playbooks and Plans